bergziege/MSFS-Toolbar-Generator/index.md

 ![Image of the Generator](toolbar-generator-main.png)

-_Template folder_: Select the folder from the downloaded ZIP named "Template"
+_Template folder_: Select the folder from the extracted ZIP named "Template"

 _Workspace folder_: Any empty folder will do for now

-_Package tool_: Select the package tool from the MSFS SDK
+_Package tool_: Select the package tool from the MSFS SDK (in tools/bin)

 _Toolbar name_: The Name of the toolbar.
 Please do not use "Space" or any special character for now ;-)